SpriteMisaka/PyLDL/README.md

 >
 > $^4$ These are oversampling algorithms for LDL, therefore you should use `fit_transform` to generate synthetic samples.
 >
-> $^5$: To use domain adaptation methods for LDL, you need to provide the source domain data via parameters `sX` and `sy` of the `fit` method.
+> $^5$ To use domain adaptation methods for LDL, you need to provide the source domain data via parameters `sX` and `sy` of the `fit` method.
 [Here](https://github.com/SpriteMisaka/PyLDL/blob/main/demo/domain_adaptation.ipynb) is a demo on domain adaptation for LDL.

+> $^\dagger$ These methods involve imposing constraints on model parameters, like regularization.
+Therefore, it is recommended to carefully tune the hyperparameters and apply feature preprocessing techniques like `StandardScaler` or `MinMaxScaler` before conducting experiments to achieve the expected performance.

 ## Installation